cuiyongbo/hello-world/my_wiki/mathematics_glossary/mathematics_terminology.rst

 Two mathematical objects are said to be homotopic if one can be continuously deformed into the other.
 The concept of homotopy was first formulated by *Poincaré* around 1900.

+**Lemma**

+In mathematics, a "helping theorem" or lemma (plural lemmata or lemmas) from the Ancient Greek λῆμμα (lemma, "anything which is received, such as a gift, profit, or a bribe”) is a proven proposition which is used as a stepping stone to a larger result rather than as a statement of interest by itself.

 |
 | Cartesian
 | Cartesianism